Autonomous Republic of Crimea: Demographics

-Ethnic groups and languages

-In terms of ethnicities, the population is diverse.
-Together with the Sevastopol, the Autonomous Republic of Crimea is the only subdivsion in Ukraine, in which ethnic Russians make up the largest group, accounting for a bit more than half of the population.
-The Russian population is mainly concentrated in the east and center of the peninsula, as well as on the Crimean Riviera and in urban areas.
-Ethnic Ukrainians make up the second-largest ethnic group and are the dominant ethnic group in the north of the region, but also constitute majorities in many rural areas in other parts of peninsula, especially in the west, south, as well as in the center.
-They are the largest group in the Perekopsk and Pervomaiske districts, while the respective Ukrainian and Russian populations in the Rozdolne district are of equal size.
-Crimean Tatars are the third-largest group and live mainly in the central and eastern parts of the peninsula, as well as in the northern districts.
-Other minorities are Belarusians, Armenians and Tatars.
-The exact ethnic composition was as follows:
+The population was also diverse in terms of ethnicities: the Autonomous Republic of Crimea was the only subdivsion in Ukraine, apart from the adjoining City of Sevastopol, in which ethnic Russians made up the largest group, accounting for more than half of the population.
+The Russian population was mainly concentrated in the east and center of the peninsula, as well as on the Crimean Riviera and in urban areas.
+Ethnic Ukrainians made up the second-largest ethnic group and were the dominant ethnic group in the north of the region, but also constituted majorities in many rural areas in other parts of peninsula, especially in the west, south, as well as in the center.
+They were the largest group in the Perekopsk and Pervomaiske districts, while the respective Ukrainian and Russian populations in the Rozdolne district were of equal size.
+Crimean Tatars were the third-largest group, living mainly in the central and eastern parts of the peninsula, as well as in the northern districts.
+Other minorities were Belarusians, Armenians and Tatars.
+The exact ethnic composition in 2001 was as follows: